Qumulo/QumuloCustomConnector/workshop/qcc-workshop-deploy.md

 #### Option A: Deploy ANQ Using the Azure Portal

-- Start by watching this one minute video:
+- Start by watching this short one minute video:

 <div align="center">
     <a href="https://www.youtube.com/watch?v=zJpUAZVAato">